21 SaaS Marketing Metrics You Must Track in 2022

 Your landing pages are crucial for the sales you make.
 You need to know if they do a good job with customer conversions or if they affect your sales negatively.

-This metric can help you understand whether your content and landing pages resonate with your customer profiles.
+This metric can help you understand whether your content resonates with your customer profiles.

-You can try making small changes like mixing up the offers or changing the wording and layout in order to find the most sales-optimizing form for your landing pages.
+You can try making small changes like mixing up the offers or changing the wording and layout in order to find the most sales-optimizing form for these pages.

 17. Referral Traffic